 This shrub features prolific yellow flowers smothering the branches in early spring ahead of the leaves, a true harbinger of spring, relatively unassuming the rest of the year; quite hardy, a good selection for colder climates

 Northern Sun Forsythia is clothed in stunning yellow bell-shaped flowers along the branches in early spring before the leaves.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Northern Sun Forsythia is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Northern Sun Forsythia is recommended for the following landscape applications;

 Planting & Growing

 Northern Sun Forsythia will grow to be about 8 feet tall at maturity, with a spread of 8 feet.
 It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for 40 years or more.